 "Person" means any individual, partnership, corporation, limited liability company, association, governmental subdivision, or public or private organization of any character.

-"PRCA" is the abbreviation for Professional Ropes Course Association, 6260 E. Riverside Blvd., #104, Rockford IL 61111.
+"PRCA" means Professional Ropes Course Association, 6260 E. Riverside Blvd., #104, Loves Park IL 61111.

 "Public Use" means an operator of an amusement ride or amusement attraction does not prohibit or restrict access to the amusement ride or amusement attraction by members of the community, except as permitted under Section 2-19 of the Act and Section 6000.130 of this Part.